E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 Some of the above resources need membership.
 Elsevier will recognise if you have a membership from your IP address when you connect from your organisation/university.
 However, you need to register in Crossref and Onlinelibrary.

-### UseExistsPapers keyword
+### UseDownloadedPapers keyword
 The tool will download the research papers as well as the authors' affiliation and then extract the required information from the authors' affiliation.
-Use UseExistsPapers when the tool already downloaded the research papers, and you want only to create the CSV file.
+Use UseDownloadedPapers when the tool already downloaded the research papers, and you want only to create the CSV file.

 ```
-UseExistsPapers=T
+UseDownloadedPapers=T
 ```